| Series | Countries | Live Scores | Fixtures | Results | News |

 1997

-Sachin Tendulkar and Virender Sehwag made history with their one-day double-hundreds, but the first cricketer to break the 200 barrier was Belinda Clark, who did it on this day in Mumbai against Denmark in the 1997 women's World Cup.
+The first cricketer to break the 200-run barrier in ODIs was Belinda Clark, who did it on this day in Mumbai against Denmark in the 1997 women's World Cup.
 Her unbeaten 229 came off 155 balls and included 22 boundaries.
 Australia reached 412 for 3, and in reply Denmark scored 49 - just over a fifth of Clark's score.
-Clark went on to lead Australia to the title and play another two World Cups and retire as the leading run-scorer and the most capped captain in the women's game.
+She held the record for the highest one-day score till Rohit Sharma made 264 in 2014.
+Clark went on to lead Australia to the title and play another two World Cups and retire as the leading run scorer and the most capped captain in the women's game.

 1969

 Birth of Craig White, England's shaven-headed, toy motorbike-loving allrounder.
-More than a few people queried Duncan Fletcher's judgment when he gave White a central contract in 2000, but White flourished; first as a 90mph destroyer of West Indies in 2000, then as a clean-hitting, partnership-breaking allrounder for the subcontinent - he averaged almost 45 with the bat against Pakistan, Sri Lanka and India, as against 11 versus the rest.
+More than a few people queried Duncan Fletcher's judgement when he gave White a central contract in 2000, but White flourished - first as a 90mph destroyer of West Indies that year, then as a clean-hitting, partnership-breaking allrounder on the subcontinent - he averaged almost 45 with the bat against Pakistan, Sri Lanka and India, as against 11 versus the rest.

 1995